Pysched/Dm-MyFit/README.md

 Further features where planned initially for this project.
 Those included a membership system that reuired the user to sign up various packages and have access to excerices and tutorial videos.
 Extensive amounts of time where put into it, however I was unable to get it to work properly and to my sheer disappointment, a versioning issue at the last hurdle required me to remove it from the final submission.

-There should be large elemts of both memberhip apps and course apps in the commit history.
+There should be large elements of both the membership apps and course apps in the commit history.

 Nonetheless the amount of knowledge, techniques that I learnt in this project cannot be understated.
 Thereis quite a large amount of work involved in developing a django site, combined with learning python syntax and methodologies.